Homosexuality in India: Demographics

-Estimates on the LGBTQ population vary, with the conservative Government of India submitting a figure of "at least 2.5 million" in 2012, year when homosexuality was still illegal in india, based on self-declaration.
-However, gay rights activists and global estimates believe they number at least 10% of the population, or more than 135 million.
+Estimates of the LGBTQ population in India vary widely due to the historical criminalisation and social stigma that discouraged self-reporting.
+In 2012, the Government of India submitted a conservative figure to the Supreme Court of "at least 2.5 million" based on self-declaration.
+In contrast, advocacy groups and global demographic models have estimated the population could be approximately 10% of the total population, or over 135 million people.

-Multinational research firm Ipsos released report on LGBT+ Pride 2021 Global Survey conducted between 23 April and 7 May 2022.
-The survey was conducted as a 620 market survey conducted by Ipsos on its global advisor platform through interview on a small sample size of almost 50000 individuals in India.
-The report shows that 17% of the Indian population identify as non-heterosexual: 3% identify as gay or lesbian, 9% identify as bisexual, 1% identify as pansexual, and 2% identify as asexual (the remaining 2% as "other").
-69% identified as heterosexual (excluding 'do not know', and 'prefer not to answer').
+In 2021, multinational research firm Ipsos released a report based on a global survey that included a sample of nearly 50,000 individuals in India.
+The report indicated that 17% of the surveyed Indian population identified as non-heterosexual: 3% as gay or lesbian, 9% as bisexual, 1% as pansexual, 2% as asexual, and 2% as "other".
+Furthermore, 69% identified as heterosexual, with the remainder declining to answer.